lynnaloo/oranjs/README.md

 # Oran.js

-## :tangerine: JavaScript for Orange Cats
+## :tangerine: JavaScript by Orange Cats

 #### Brought to you by